SergeyBurlaka/WineVault/README.md

 ### note

- App correctly working only on tablet!
+ App correctly views only on tablet!

 ### test